M1-CHPS/glhpc/docs/lab5.md

 Kepler generates relatively simple datasets: a photon flux (the intensity of the received light) at specific dates for a particular stars.
 However, by carefully preprocessing this data and using specialized signal analysis techniques, we can make major discoveries.

+## Report

+You should keep all images and results produced during this lab.
+You should progressively build a report (in markdown, latex, typst or other) following this structure:

+- 1) Environment and context
+    - Give details on the machine you used for the experiments: CPU/Memory specifications, compiler version, python version, OS name and version, and any other details that helps characterize your setup.
+        - You can use `lscpu`, `free -h`, `python --version`, `gcc --version`, ...
+    - A brief description of the context of BLS, the kepler datasets, etc.
+- 2) Kepler result
+    - Include both a lightcurve plot and a phase-folding plot for Kepler 8.
+    - The periodogram plot built at the end of this lab.

+- 3) Profiling results
+    - **If your machine supports RAPL measurement**: Give the approximate energy consumption of the BLS algorithm on the Kepler 8 dataset.
+    - **If your machine does not support RAPL measurement**:
+        - State this explicity in your report.
+        - Try on another machine if possible
+        - ...
+OR replace this experiment by a weak scaling plot if you can't get RAPL to work.
+    - Give the perf results for `instructions,cycles,cache-references,cache-misses` of `bls(...)` on the Kepler-8 dataset.
+    - Generate stability plots using `./scripts/stability.py` and include them in the report.
+    - Include the flamegraph
+    - Include the strong scaling plot

 ---

 ### Provided files